1964 Malawi cabinet crisis: The fates of the ministers

 Willie Chokani and Augustine Bwanausi left for Zambia in October 1964, where they became schoolteachers.
 Chokani became a headmaster of a secondary school and a college lecturer before moving to Tanzania where he was active in Malawian exile politics.
 He returned to Malawi in 1993 and was Malawi's Ambassador to the US from 1994 to 1999, then Ambassador to Ethiopia and High Commissioner to Namibia before his retirement.
 Bwanausi remained as a teacher in Zambia until his death in a car accident in 1973.

 After her dismissal as parliamentary secretary and from the Women's League, Rose Chibambo resigned as an MP and joined her husband who was in the district administration of Chiradzulu and later Mwanza, but after threats from MCP members, they both fled to Zambia in early 1965.
 Her husband died in Zambia in 1968, but she survived to return to Malawi in 1994.
 Msonthi took over Chipembere's former post as Minister for Education, and served in several cabinet posts until his removal on charges of breaching MCP party discipline in 1973.
 He was internally exiled to his home district for five years, before partial rehabilitation and being given a post in a government parastatal, which he held until his death in 1982.

 Aleke Banda, who had become Secretary-General of MCP in 1962, became a cabinet minister in 1962, and served in three cabinet posts before being dismissed by Banda in 1973.
 In 1975, he was appointed managing director of Press Holdings Ltd, a company controlled by Banda but in 1979 was detained without charge for 12 years.
 After Banda's removal, he re-entered politics in opposition to MCP, and between 1997 and 2005 held two cabinet posts.
 He retired through illness in 2005 and died from leukaemia in 2010.
 John Tembo ceased to be a cabinet minister in 1971, becoming Governor of the Reserve Bank of Malawi but retaining his MCP position.
 In 1982, Tembo left the Reserve Bank and, although he held no ministerial office until 1989, he was a close advisor to Banda and held a number of posts in parastatal bodies.
 In 1989, he became MCP treasurer and again held ministerial office.
 In 1995 he was accused, along with Banda of murder, but acquitted.
-After 1994, Tembo remained with MCP and in politics, and is currently Malawi's Leader of the Opposition.
+After 1994, Tembo remained with MCP and in politics, and served as Malawi's Leader of the Opposition.